-5 Internet or online services works on clients and server model.
+5 Internet or online services work on clients and server model.
 A client is a web browser through which users make requests, which contain input required, for service from the server to perform tasks.
 Server is a program running on a dedicated computer.
 Performance of any service or server depends on its throughput.
 Server throughput deteriorates when users send more and more invalid requests for service and thus results in wastage of server resources that are very precious.
 As a solution to this problem design a web page that takes student details such as Name, branch, Semester, University, date of admission, mobile number, emailed and check for validity or correctness of the input data by Writing a JavaScript to validate these fields.
-6 Write the PHP programs to do the following: a) Implements calculator operations. b) Find the transpose of a matrix. c) Multiplication of two matrices. d) Addition of two matrices. d) Addition of two matrices.
+6 Write the PHP programs to do the following: a) Implements calculator operations. b) Find the transpose of a matrix.
+C) Multiplication of two matrices. d) Addition of two matrices.
 7 Write a PHP program to store current date-time in a COOKIE and display the 'Last visited on' date-time on the web page upon reopening of the same page.
 8 Write a PHP program to store page views count in SESSION, to increment the count on each refresh, and to show the count on web page.
-Muite a DUD preserves to cont the student records which are stared in the deteloce using colortion 9 Write a PHP program to sort the student records which are stored in the database using selection sort.
+9 Write a PHP program to sort the student records which are stored in the database using selection sort.
 10 In any business organization, employees keep traveling across different geographical locations and at the same time they want to be connected to their organization's computing resources such as email server, data base server, file server, etc. to retrieve information such as sales details, assigning tasks to employees, and upload inspection site details, so on.
 Using PHP develop a web page that accepts book information such as ISBN number, title, authors, edition and publisher and store information submitted through web page in MySQL database.
-Design another web page to search for a book based on book title specified by the user and displays the search results with proper headings.
-1
+Design another web page to search for a book based on book title specified by the user and display the search results with proper headings.
+L